Skip to content

 Methodology: UV-VIS Spectroscopy - WINEXRAY

-1. <500 ppm is a low amount of structure found in Pinot Noir and high-production red wines.
+1. <500 ppm is a low amount of structure found in Pinot Noir and high-yield red wines.

 2. 500-1,000 ppm is a classic range for Bordeaux wines.